-'HM Treasury' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'HM Treasury' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 HM Treasury stands for Her Majesty’s Treasury.
 This is the United Kingdom’s finance and economic ministry.
 It keeps control over the public spending and lays out the direction for the economic policy of Great Britain.
 Among its important mandates is to work towards a sustainable and strong level of economic growth.